-In this review, we will take a Saudia (Saudi Arabian Airlines) flight from Athens to Jeddah in business class on an Airbus A320.
+In this review, we will take a Saudia (Saudi Arabian Airlines) flight from Athens to Jeddah in business class on an Airbus A320 with lie-flat seats.

 Flight SV192 – Airbus A320-200 – Business class, seat 1A

 Saudia currently has two different configurations of their Airbus A320s, of which they have 46 in total.
 The planes with the old interior have 12 leather recliner seats in business class, while the updated cabins have 20 lie-flat business class seats.

 A quick look at the seat map will show you whether a newly configured aeroplane or an older one is scheduled to operate your flight.